std::is_object

 (since C++11)

-If T is an object type (that is, scalar, array, class, or union), provides the member constant value equal true.
+If T is an object type (that is any possibly cv-qualified type other than function, reference, or void types), provides the member constant value equal true.
 For any other type, value is false.

 Contents